Money Can't Buy Me Love: Contrasting Extravagance and Happiness

 Nickelback continues to follow the theme of those creating a false appearance of stardom as an easy way to the top, suggesting that they will "dress (their) ass with the latest fashion."
 By suggesting that these hopefuls will simply follow the fashion of others shows that they are simply attempting to become stars the "cheap" way, and attempting to garner the facade of a star, much as Gatsby tries to garner the facade of wealth with his shirts.
 Gatsby is not the only culprit of this crime however, as Tom Buchanan's rakish riding clothes provide an elegant connotation, and support Tom's "elite" appearance.

-"Everybody's got a drug dealer on speed dial"
+"Everybody's got a drug dealer on speed dial" "Gonna pop my pills from a pez dispenser"

 Yet another common theme that relates to the American Dream, and is extemely prevalent today in society, is the connection of crime with the American Dream.
 This theme suggests that the American Dream has become corrupted, as many people will do whatever it takes, such as crime, to reach their Dream.
 As this course to the top has become popular, criminals have begun to recieve "celebrity status," and many rap songs contain references to drugs.
 Nickelback too references this theme, suggesting that many aspiring stars will use drugs as a boost to stardom, even though it creates a corrupt sense of the American Dream.
 With the use of a metaphor, Kroeger suggests that this has become such a common path that drugs are now taking the place of candy.
 The theme of criminality is blatantly present in The Great Gatsby, as it provides Gatsby the mode of transportation through the social class hierarchy, as he smuggles alcohol.